arfar/magic_finder/README.md

 From there, it should Just Work (TM).
 If not, try updating this repo.
 If it still doesn't work, log a ticket.
 It's probably going to something with Scryfall updating their schema that I haven't accounted for.

-NOTE: Updating *will* delete the previous db - that shouldn't be a problem though, because you shouldn't use that unless you really know what you're doing.
+NOTE: Updating *will* delete the previous db - that shouldn't be a problem though, because you shouldn't be mucking around with that that unless you really know what you're doing.

 ## Uninstall